joshbrew/device-decoder/debugger/README.md

 #### Why?

 We need this for our own hardware to remove any performance concerns with massive amounts of data.
-We we wanted to produce a proper web benchmark and debugger tool for Serial and BLE sensors in general as this is super useful stuff.
+We wanted to produce a proper web benchmark and debugger tool for Serial and BLE sensors in general as this is super useful stuff.

 Features [graphscript](https://github.com/brainsatplay/graphscript) to script the site efficiently.